 Act of Grace

-The Act of Grace mechanism is administered by the Department of Finance.
-If the Finance Minister or delegate considers it appropriate to do so because of special circumstances, the Finance Minister or delegate can authorise an Act of Grace payment.
-Claims under the Act of Grace mechanism are considered on their individual merits.
-Payments made under the Act of Grace mechanism are discretionary and can be made where it is considered fair and reasonable to do so and there is no other redress available.
-This includes any of the following:
+Act of Grace requests are considered on their merit and are discretionary.
+There is no situation which creates an automatic entitlement to an Act of Grace payment.
+Payments made under the Act of Grace mechanism are can be made where it is considered fair and reasonable to do so and there is no other redress available.

-- the matter is not covered by legislation or specific policy, but we intend to introduce such legislation or policy, and it is considered desirable in a particular case to apply the benefits of the relevant provisions prospectively.
+- the matter is not covered by legislation or specific policy, but the Australian Government intends to introduce such legislation or policy

-Read more about Act of Grace Payments, and locate the claim form, on the Department of Finance website.
+Read more about Act of Grace payments (Department of Finance).